-- I Regret Nothing: Used as Jeff's quote in his political profile.
+- I Regret Nothing: Used as Jeff's quotation in his political profile.

 - Is This Thing Still On?: Pierce's attempt to psych out Vicki is unwittingly caught by the microphone, which is switched on.
 Pierce is not at all bothered by this.

 Jeff: Improving Greendale take more than ideas, Annie.
 It takes time, gasoline, matches ...

-- My God, What Have I Done?: Annie is clearly left feeling rather ashamed of herself when her exposure of Jeff's Real World audition tape causes him to storm off upset.
+- My God, What Have I Done?: Annie clearly feels rather ashamed of herself when her exposure of Jeff's Real World audition tape causes him to storm off upset.

 - Nice Character, Mean Actor: Troy is mean when the camera isn't rolling."Can I have an apple juice, please?
 Freshly squeezed this time or so help me God, Maurice!"

 - Old Shame: In-Universe, Jeff's audition tape for the 1997 series of Real World Seattle is this to him.